 Turning to cash first, the dual role of currency both as a store of wealth and means of payment has never been more apparent, as the numbers that report cash on issue and cash use remain dramatically different.

-Headline cash on issue – perhaps a better term than cash in circulation, as clearly large volumes of cash are being held and not circulated – continue to break month on month records, with the value of Australian Dollar banknotes reaching almost $99.5billion at the end of October 2020, a more than $13billion (16%) increase since the onset of the COVID pandemic in Australia at the end of February 2020 and a near $17billion (21%) increase since October 2019.
+Headline cash on issue – perhaps a better term than cash in circulation, as clearly large volumes of cash are being held and not circulated – continue to break month on month records, with the value of Australian Dollar banknotes reaching almost $96.5billion at the end of October 2020, a more than $13billion (16%) increase since the onset of the COVID pandemic in Australia at the end of February 2020.

 As previously reported, this growth has been predominantly in high value banknote denominations, for example, last month’s increase being $475million in $50s and $669million in $100s, including approximately $200m in new $100 Next Generation Banknotes released near month end.
 By contrast, lower denomination ‘transactional’ notes have barely changed, up just a net $36 million (or 0.6%) year on year.